Graduate Diploma of Religious Education

 • S9240 – Travelling Inwards, Travelling Outwards: Exploring Spiritual Growth for Teachers

-And two units chosen from Schedule B:
+Two other units chosen from Schedule A, or from Schedule B:

 • D8192 – Issues in Religious Education